deadmanIsARabbit/typo3_docchecklogin/Documentation/BestPractice/Index.rst

             ..  rst-class:: card-header h3

-                ..  rubric:: :ref:`403 Error Handling <error-handling>`
+                ..  rubric:: :ref:`403 error handling <error-handling>`

             ..  container:: card-body

-                An example how to configure a Error handler for 403 redirects.
+                An example how to configure an error handler for 403 redirects.